thearod5/commit-fixer/README.md

 # TODO:

-- Automated way to publish new packages
+- [ ] Automated way to publish new packages
     - Needs test suite to verify use cases are not broken
+- [ ] Be able to configure defaults
+    - [x] Account
+    - [x] Project
+    - [ ] Cache File
-- MVP:
+- [x] MVP:
-    - Create new project
+    - Create new project / select existing
+    - Import project
-    - Summary project
+    - Summarize project
-- Be able to configure defaults
+    - Search Project
+    - Commit Project